 - the reason for the application to the LWM Program

 - the applicant’s family history

-- seek and gain written consent for information to be exchanged with the Department of Families, Fairness and Housing (DFFH), Child Protection background check and Justice Health (the agency that oversees applicant’s health care while in custody).
+- obtain written consent for information to be exchanged with the Department of Families, Fairness and Housing (DFFH), Child Protection background check and Justice Health (the agency that oversees applicant’s health care whilst in custody).

 Once the application report and supporting documents are prepared, it is submitted to the LWM Operational Steering Committee for consideration.
-The outcome of their decision provides the recommendation to the Deputy Commissioner, Custodial Operations, Corrections Victoria, who has the delegated ability from the Secretary to make the final decision.
+The LWM Operational Steering Committee then make a recommendation based on all the information and supporting documentation to the Deputy Commissioner, Custodial Operations, Corrections Victoria, who has the delegated ability from the Secretary to make the final decision.

 The Deputy Commissioner advises the applicant and prison General Manager of their decision in writing.

 If the application is approved, arrangements are made for the child to reside in the prison.